Alecaialex/W10AdminTools/README.md

-# AlexAdminTools
+# W10AdminTools
-Script para Windows 10 con herramientas de administrador para gestionar los usuarios de un equipo
+Script for Windows 10 with administrator tools to manage users on a computer.

-Herramientas actuales:
+Current tools include:

-* Añadir usuarios
+* Add users
-* Eliminar usuarios
+* Remove users
-* Cambiar contraseñas de cuentas
+* Change account passwords
-* Añadir usuarios al grupo de administradores
+* Add users to the administrators group
-* Eliminar usuarios del grupo de administradores
+* Remove users from the administrators group
-* Deshabilitar usuarios
+* Disable users
-* Habilitar usuarios
+* Enable users